-The ancient Greek (and later, Roman) city of Ephesus is home to some of the most wondrous ruins in the world including the Library of Celsus and the Great Theatre.
+The ancient Greek (and later, Roman) city of Ephesus in Turkey is home to some of the most wondrous ruins in the world including the Library of Celsus and the Great Theatre.
 Its location by the harbour meant that it was an important port city and a hub for trade and commerce.

 Ephesus became a UNESCO World Heritage Site in 2015 as “an exceptional testimony to the cultural traditions of the Hellenistic, Roman Imperial and early Christian periods as reflected in the monuments in the centre of the Ancient City and Ayasuluk.
 The cultural traditions of the Roman Imperial period are reflected in the outstanding representative buildings of the city centre including the Celsus Library, Hadrian’s Temple, the Serapeion and Terrace House 2, with its wall paintings, mosaics and marble panelling showing the style of living of the upper levels of society at that time.”
 All just a fancy way of saying that it is an incredibly well-preserved landmark showcasing the unique architecture and design elements of an ancient city.